Linus4/eldritchinstinct/main.typ

   [Hostile], [Wary], [Curious], [Kind], [Helpful]
 )

-When the PCs try to get a favor or information from an NPC, consider the following factors:
+When the investigators ask for a favor or information from an NPC, consider the following factors:

-*Stakes*: do the PCs ask for a lot or just a small favor?\
-*Motivation*: does the PC's proposition align with what the NPC wants?\
-*Respect*: does the NPC personally respect the PCs?\
-*Leverage*: do the PCs present anything that forces the NPC's hand?

-Social encounters can usually be resolved by critical thinking.
-Sometimes, however, the NPC's reaction is unclear.
-In this case, the Warden makes another reaction roll and applies a modifier between -4 and +4 to the result, based on the four factors.

-The NPC agrees if the result is 'kind' or 'helpful' (9+).
-If the result is 'curious' (6-8), the NPC can still be convinced given some time or a better offer considering the four factors, but if the result is 'wary' (3-5), it takes a lot more for the NPC to agree.
+#grid(
+  columns: (auto, auto),
+  inset: 3pt,
+  gutter: 8pt,
+  [*Stakes*], [Do the PCs ask for a lot or just a small favor?
+Could this get the NPC in trouble?], [*Motivation*], [Does the PC's proposition align with what the NPC wants?
+What will the NPC receive in return?], [*Respect*], [Does the NPC personally respect the PCs?
+Do they have a good reputation?], [*Leverage*], [Do the PCs present anything that forces the NPC's hand?
+Are they blackmailing the NPC?], )

 #align(center)[
   #grid(